 Getting help for self-harming teenagers

-A health professional might recommend different therapies depending on your child’s needs.
+A health professional can recommend therapies to suit your child’s needs.
 Treatment might include psychological therapy or counselling and parent or family therapy.

-Counselling can help teenagers understand why they’re self-harming, what triggers the self-harming and how to stop.
-It might include helping teenagers to understand and manage strong emotions and learn more effective ways of managing and expressing strong thoughts and feelings.
+Counselling can help your child understand why they’re self-harming, what triggers the self-harming and how to stop.
+It might include helping your child understand and manage strong emotions and learn more effective ways of managing and expressing strong thoughts and feelings.

 Looking after yourself

 - Ask for help from family, friends or members of your support network.
-You can ask them to give you a call or send you a text, or to look after your other children while you take some time out for yourself.
+You can ask them to give you a call, send you a text or look after your other children while you take time out for yourself.

-- Make some time every day to be on your own to read a book, watch a TV show or write about your thoughts and feelings.
-Start with five minutes at the end of the day if that’s all you have.
+- Make time each day to be on your own to read a book, watch a TV show or write about your thoughts and feelings.
+Start with 5 minutes at the end of the day if that’s all you have.

 - Make time for some physical activity – for example, walking, yoga or swimming.
 A bit of exercise can give you more energy for supporting your child.

-- Seek help for yourself if you’re distressed, or you just want to talk about the effect of your child’s behaviour on you.
+- Seek help for yourself if you’re distressed, or you just want to talk about how your child’s behaviour is affecting you.
 Your GP, a psychologist or a counsellor is a good person to talk to about this.